KittyGiraudel/sass-guidelines/index.md

 Sass is a preprocessor among other things.
 Its most serious competitor has to be [LESS](http://lesscss.org/), a NodeJS based preprocessor that has gotten quite popular thanks to the famous CSS framework [Bootstrap](http://getbootstrap.com/) using it.
 There is also [Stylus](http://learnboost.github.io/stylus/) which is kind of the nerdy unrestricted version of LESS where you can do pretty much whatever you want since it almost turns CSS into a programming language.

 *Why choose Sass over LESS or another preprocessor?* is still a valid question as of today.
 Not so long ago, we used to recommend Sass for Ruby-based projects because it was first made in Ruby and played well with Ruby on Rails.
-Now that LibSass has caught up (or so) on original Sass, this is no longer relevant advice.
+Now that LibSass has caught up (mostly) with original Sass, this is no longer relevant advice.

 What I do like with Sass is its conservative aspect regarding CSS.
 Sass is not a preprocessor aiming at pleasing nerdy wannabe programmers like me by adding extraordinary features on top of a language that is not intended to support any logical aspects.
-It is a software aiming at solving actual issues; helping write CSS where CSS shows some weakness.
+It is a software aiming at solving actual issues; helping to provide useful functionality to CSS where CSS proves shortcoming.

-Preprocessors aside, we should also mention postprocessors, which have known quite a good exposure over the last few months especially thanks to [postCSS](https://github.com/postcss/postcss) and [CSSNext](https://github.com/cssnext/cssnext).
-Postprocessors are pretty much equivalent to preprocessors except they do not provide anything else than upcoming CSS syntax.
+Preprocessors aside, we should also mention postprocessors, which have received significant exposure in the last few months, thanks mainly to [postCSS](https://github.com/postcss/postcss) and [CSSNext](https://github.com/cssnext/cssnext).
+Postprocessors are pretty much equivalent to preprocessors except they do not provide anything else other than upcoming CSS syntax.

 You can think of postprocessors as a polyfill for unsupported CSS features.
 For instance, you would write variables as they are described in the [CSS specifications](http://dev.w3.org/csswg/css-variables/), then compile your stylesheets with a postprocessor only to find every variable occurrence gets replaced with its value, as Sass would do.